ucl-casa-ce/nispae/README.md

 Install Librosa

->> Note: Librosa cannot be installed directly on Raspberry Pi due to certain packages incompatibilities.
-However, there are several tutorials available online that provide a detailed process to overcome this limitation using Virtual Python Environment.
+>> Note: Librosa cannot be installed directly on Raspberry Pi due to certain package incompatibilities.
+However, there are several tutorials available online that provide a detailed process to overcome this limitation using a Virtual Python Environment.
 Below are the main steps:

 ```bash
 pip install virtualenv
 ```

->> Note: Add virtual env to the PATH E.g.: PATH=$PATH:/home/pi/.local/bin
+>> Note: Add virtual env to the PATH e.g.: PATH=$PATH:/home/pi/.local/bin

 ```bash